Value-added tax (VAT)

 Social insurance contributions (SICs) and other similar payments

 All payments to employees are subject to SICs at the total rate of 35%.
 SICs at a rate of 34% (28% pension insurance and 6% social insurance) are paid by an employer and deducted for CIT purposes.
 SICs at a rate of 1% are withheld from employee's salary and paid by the employer.
+Please note that starting from 2019 permanent establishments of foreign companies are treated as employers in regard to SICs, therefore they must be registered accordingly and pay SICs to the budget.

 In addition to SICs, an employer is liable for payments under mandatory insurance against accidents at work and professional diseases to the state insurance company ‘Belgosstrakh’ on behalf of all its individuals employed.
 These payments are charged at a flat rate of 0.6%.
 For employees engaged in certain sectors of the economy, special coefficients of up to 1.5 are applied; consequently, the amount of payments under mandatory insurance against accidents at work and professional diseases could increase.